 Standard Fields

-Section content separator that helps separate sections of a form
+- Section adds a visual only element, a content separator that helps organize and separate sections of a form

 Advanced Fields

-Captcha is a security feature that makes someone verify they are not a robot
+- Captcha is a spam prevention feature that makes someone verify they are not a robot.
+Learn more

 Post Fields